Jeangowhy/opendocs/OnJava8.md

 Pie object and call its f( ) method.
 (Note you must have . in your CLASSPATH for the files to compile.)
 You’d typically think Pie and f( ) have package access and are therefore not available to Cake .
 They dohave package access—that part is correct.
-The reason they are available in Cake. java is because they are in the same directory and have no explicit package name.
+The reason they are available in Cake.java is because they are in the same directory and have no explicit package name.
 Java treats files like this as implicitly part ofthe “default package” for that directory, and thus they provide package access to all the other files in that directory.